xmegan10/R_Programming_Fall2025_Xiao_Megan/Assignment_12_R_Markdown/Assignment_12.md

 such as HTML, PDF, and Word.<br> R Markdown has three main components:
 Headers for meta data, R code chunks, and narrative text.
 This paragraph, for example, is a narrative text.
-Below, we will also explore R code chunks and LaTeX (inline) expressions. <br> \# LaTeX Math Expression LaTeX is a typesetting system used for scientific and technical documents.
-It is mainly used to format complex mathematical equations, providing structure and consistency. `$a^2 + b^2 = c^2$`
+Below, we will also explore R code chunks and LaTeX (inline) expressions. <br>

+## LaTeX Math Expression

+<br>LaTeX is a typesetting system used for scientific and technical
+documents.
+It is mainly used to format complex mathematical equations, providing structure and consistency.<br> Here is an example of the Pythagorean theorem using the LaTeX system: <br> `$a^2 + b^2 = c^2$`

-# Executable R Code
+## Executable R Code

+R Markdown is capable of executing code chunks and visuals.
+Below, we will visualize a ggplot line graph of “ChickWeight” in the R Markdown format.
+First, let’s import the required libraries: <br>

 ``` r
 library(ggplot2)